azimuth-cloud/azimuth-config/docs/configuration/03-kubernetes-config.md

 When setting up the management cluster, you may need to configure a separate block device for etcd depending on your requirements.
 Below are the configuration options available:

 - `capi_cluster_etcd_blockdevice_size`: This option specifies the size of the etcd block device.
 The size should be specified in gigabytes (GB), and is typically between 2GB and 10GB.
 As a reference, Amazon EKS provisions the recommended database size for etcd at 8GB.
-Defaults to `0`, i.e. no separate etcd device.
+Defaults to `0`, i.e. no separate etcd device, in which case the other `capi_cluster_etcd_blockdevice_*` config options below are ignored.

 - `capi_cluster_etcd_blockdevice_type`: This defines the type of block device that etcd will use.
 There are two possible values:
   - `Local`: etcd block device will be a local device on the host machine.